 - request marketing to be sent to you;

 - enter a competition, promotion or survey; or

 - give us some feedback.

-Automated Technologies or Interactions
+Automated technologies or interactions

-We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data in the following circumstances:
+We will use your personal information only when it is lawful.
+Most commonly, we will use your personal information in the following circumstances:

 - When we need to perform the contract we are about to enter into or have entered into with you.

-Purposes for which we will use your personal data
+Purposes for which we will use your personal information